 Any serious incidents and abuse towards Sports Coaches will be dealt with using the providers code of conduct and behaviour policy.
 This may include removal from sessions or missing out on parts of sessions.
 Repeated incidents may result in a ban from the Sports Club for a fixed period of time.
-This includes breakfast club on a Thursday and Friday which is run by Premier Sports.
+This includes breakfast club which is run by Premier Sports.